-Accordingly, we manage and monitor our social media footprint carefully to know what is being said about the school and to respond to criticism and praise in a fair, responsible manner. no SM accounts, you may wish to add to this paragraph
+Accordingly, we manage and monitor our social media footprint carefully to know what is being said about the school and to respond to criticism and praise in a fair, responsible manner.
+[If your school has no SM accounts, you may wish to add to this paragraph "...even there are no official/active school social media accounts."]

-Fanoula Smith is responsible for managing our X-account and for checking our Wikipedia and Google reviews and other mentions online.
+Fanoula Smith is responsible for managing our X-Twitter and Facebook accounts and for checking our Wikipedia and Google reviews and other mentions online.